FilippoBovo/production-data-science/tutorial/a-setup/README.md

 mkvirtualenv --python=python3 titanic_datascience
 ```

 The environment should be activated by default after creation.
-However, if it is not active, you can do it with the command `workon titanic_datascience`.
+However, if it is not active, you can activate it with the command `workon titanic_datascience`.
 We can use the command `which python` to get the path of the Python executable to verify that we are in the correct environment.

 ## Project Structure